 3- Liquid to Powder Ratio

-Its important to note that size of the brush affects the liquid to powder ratio.
-So if you are switching the size of your brush you need to experiment with your beads before applying it on yourself or on a client.
+It’s important to note that the size of the brush affects the liquid-to-powder ratio.
+So if you are switching the size of your brush you need to experiment with your beads before applying them to yourself or on a client.

 Smaller acrylic brushes tend to be easier to get the right liquid to powder ratio.
 Whilst larger brushes you need to ensure that you dont pick up too much liquid or at least ensure you pick up enough powder to balance out the liquid.

 You see larger brushes absorb and hold more liquid monomer.
 And if you are a beginner and you don’t yet have a good average this can cause your beads to be very watery.